Serbia has connected West with East for centuries – a land in which civilizations, cultures, faiths, climates and landscapes meet and mingle.

 Day 3: BELGRADE – VIMINACIUM – GOLUBAC – LEPENSKI VIR – KLADOVO

 After breakfast drive 100 km to Viminacium which was a major city and a military camp in the Roman times.
 The city dates back to the 1st century AD, and is believed that it had 40.000 habitants and was one of the biggest cities of that time.
 Viminacium was devastated by Huns in the 5th century, but rebuilt by Justinian.
 It was completely destroyed with the arrival of Slavs in the 6th century.
 Visit the Amphitheatre, Roman baths, Mausoleum, Domuš (copy of a Roman villa, also science and research center), and Mamut park (skeleton of a mammoth was recently discovered in the site).
-Lunch.
+After visit we will drive to Golubac fortress which was completely renovated and opened in 2019.
+Fortress is surrounded by amazing nature and even though Golubac was for the first time mentioned in history in 1335, it’s not officially defined who and when built it.
+Because of that there are numbers of local legends about its origin.
+The fortress consists of nine towers up to 25m high and linked by stone walls.
+After visit we will have lunch.
 After lunch, drive to Lepenski Vir, archeological site located in the Đerdap Gorge.
 It is the location of one of the most important prehistoric cultures and archaeological discoveries that have changed our knowledge about the early Stone Age in Europe.
-There are remains of religious architecture dating from 6500 to 5500 BC that can be seen on the site. (on the way from Viminacium to Lepenski Vir we will see the Golubac fortress which is currently under reconstruction – photostop only).
+There are remains of religious architecture dating from 6500 to 5500 BC that can be seen on the site.
 Drive to the city of Kladovo, check-in, dinner at the hotel.
 Overnight.

 Day 4: KLADOVO – FELIX ROMULIANA – NIŠ